-- If the earnest money deposit was made within 12 months of the application date, the funds must be properly seasoned and sourced with 60 days of asset verification to verify the funds were from the borrower. - Special consideration for purchases with escrow deposits made >12 months from date of application ADM will accept Escrow deposit confirmation Escrow letter, from a non-builder related/owned title agent holding the funds for closing. - Business assets acceptable in general, if business bank statements coming from company used for income purposes, accountant's letter must be provided to indicate that the use of funds will not have a negative impact on the business. - o If an accountant's letter is not available, a Fannie Mae cash flow analysis form 1084 or a similar cash flow analysis form must be provided using the most recent 3 months business bank statements to determine no negative impact to business based on withdrawal of funds.
+- If the earnest money deposit was made within 12 months of the application date, the funds must be properly seasoned and sourced with 60 days of asset verification to verify the funds were from the borrower. - Special consideration for purchases with escrow deposits made >12 months from date of application ADM will accept Escrow deposit confirmation Escrow letter, from a non-builder related/owned title agent holding the funds for closing. - Business assets acceptable in general, when borrower's share in the business is less than 100% a written acknowledgment from all other owners is required to use business funds.